 DIVNICK™ Operating Instructions

-(This is an expanded copy of the printed instructions that are included with each club.)
+This page is an expanded version of the printed instructions that are included with each club.

 This page has three sections:

-To ensure your enjoyment, please read all the directions, warnings, and usage strategy and keep these instructions in the bag for reference.
+To ensure your enjoyment, please review all the directions, cautions, and Best-Play Topics.
+Quite a few customers have not done this and initially thought their transmission was broken because they didn't understand how to use the back-and-forth shifting, or they didn't know they needed to re-align the black lever which will progress during the break-in period.
 We recommend that you practice adjusting the lofts at home before playing.
 Then spend a little time at the driving range (off real grass rather than mats if possible).
 You will learn the distance of each loft and discover which loft gives you the best distance.
-It may surprise you that it will not be the "D" as discussed later in these directions.
+It may surprise you that it will not be the "D" as discussed in the Best-Play Topics.

 LEFTIES: These instructions are pictured and described for right handed players.
-Lefties will be the opposite, except where noted in the loft-adjusting section.
+Lefties will be the opposite.

-TO EXTEND THE SHAFT, hold as shown above and twist and pull until the shaft is loose from the hosel (neck socket), then swiftly pull the ends apart so that the shaft "snap-locks" into its fully-extended position.
+TO EXTEND THE SHAFT, hold as shown above and twist and pull until the shaft is loose from the hosel (neck socket), then SWIFTLY pull the ends apart so that the shaft "snap-locks" into its fully-extended position.
 It will not lock if opened slowly with strength.
-It must be "snapped" open.
+It must be "snapped" open as fast as you can.
 If you can twist it loose by rotating the head and grip in opposite directions, it needs to be re-extended...probably with an even snappier motion.
 Don't worry...you can't hurt the shaft doing this.

-When extended as described above, it should never twist loose or release unless you are purposefully impacting the grip-end on concrete as described below.
-But sometimes there are some irregularities inside the shaft that can’t be seen which smooth out over time so it locks more securely the more you use it.
+When extended as described above, it should never twist loose or release unless you are purposefully impacting the grip-end on concrete to collapse it as described below.
+But sometimes there are some imperfections inside the shaft that smooth out over time so it locks more securely the more you use it.
 You can accelerate the metal-to-metal break-in and clear out any imperfections by doing the following:

-Extend it all the way out, but do it slowly so that the joints do NOT lock.
+Slowly extend it all the way out, but don't lock the joints.
 With one hand holding the head and the other hand holding the grip, twist back and forth while pulling the shaft apart as strongly as possible.
-This will "grind" the metal-to-metal overlapping portions of one of the joints in the shaft against each other.
-After about 10 to 20 twists, the metal will heat up dramatically (don’t touch the overlapping section for a few seconds) and it will begin to feel “gritty” accompanied by a screeching sound .
-This feeling and sound is evidence that it is smoothing off any imperfections on the inside surfaces.
-As soon as you feel and hear that, then re-extend it by snapping it open briskly as described above so it locks.
-Then try breaking the joints loose by twisting the head and grip in opposite directions.
+This will "grind" the metal-to-metal overlapping portions against each other on one of the joints...the other joint will lock.
+After about 10 to 20 back-and-forth twists, the metal will heat up dramatically (don’t touch the overlapping section for a few seconds) and it will begin to feel “gritty” accompanied by a screeching sound .
+This feeling and sound is evidence that it is removing imperfections on the inside surfaces.
+As soon as you feel and hear that, then re-extend it by snapping it open briskly so it locks.
+Then try loosening the joints by twisting the head and grip in opposite directions.
 If this releases the other overlapping section, repeat the back-and-forth twisting and re-extending until you can no longer twist either joint loose.
 This process will really give your shoulders a work out.
 Please let us know if you need any instructions over the phone while doing this.
 (1-937-384-0003, same as New York time zone)

 TO COLLAPSE THE SHAFT, hold the head with your thumb and forefinger as shown with the toe of the club pointing away from you.
 DO NOT hold it with the toe in the heel of your hand as if it were a cane.
 Make sure your fingers are NOT touching the shaft as that can pinch them.